anujs2099/rhce-sample-exams_2nd-edition/lab1.md

 **Task 4**

-Using help regarding Modules
+Using help with Modules using the ansible-doc command

--  Using appropriate command, list all the examples of using ping module
+-  List all the examples of using ping module
--  Using appropriate command, find out the mandatory arguments for copy module
+-  Find out the mandatory arguments for copy module
+-  Get help about the firewalld module.
+You would notice that it won't work as this module comes from a content collection that is not installed by default in ansible > 2.10

 **Task 5**